 • providing assistance to Member States on deployment of Next-generation ICT networks (NGN) and further evolutions into Smart Grids.

+Telecommunication Numbering Resources Management

+Emerging technologies such as Internet of Things and Machine to Machine communications are widely studied and applied in many areas.
+It is predicted that the number of IoT, M2M connected devices worldwide is set to rise dramatically.
+With an increasing need for such devices to be identifiable in the network, a more efficient approach in managing the telecommunication numbering resources within the mandate of ITU is required in order to facilitate the deployment of these technologies.

+The focus on this issue will be as follows:

+Assisting Member States in managing telecommunication numbering resources within the mandate of ITU, effectively, efficiently and properly, enabling the deployment of emerging technologies such as Internet of Things and M2M communications.

 Broadband networks: Wired and wireless technologies, including IMT

-The introduction of different broadband technologies, are providing high bandwidth and connectivity, It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).
+Broadband is critical in the transformation of the traditional economy to the digital economy.
+The introduction of different broadband technologies, are providing high bandwidth and connectivity.
+It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).

 Activities will be focused on: